 2. Please note that shipping costs are non-refundable.
 The cost of the original shipping and return shipping will be deducted from your refund.

 Do I Need an Import License For Phrozen Products?

 If you are located in Mexico, Saudi Arabia, the United Arab Emirates, or Lithuania, please note that you must hold a chemical import license to import resins.

 Please note that China DOES NOT allow the import of resins.

 If you are located in Mexico, you will need an import license to import UV curing lamps as well.

 How Do I Obtain an Import License?

-If the local government states you need a license to export the product, you must apply for a license via local permitting officials.
-The procedures may vary.
+If the local government states that you need a license to import the product, you must apply for a license via local permitting officials.
+The procedure(s) may vary.
 We recommend contacting your local customs authority to inquire about an import license.